J-Ziegler/3601-S16-lab2_javascript-node/LABTASKS.md

 #####What is the contents of the "public" folder?
 What is each of the html files there and how are they referenced in app.js?

-> Your Answer Here!
+> The public folder contains everything that the client would use.

 #####In your project change the message that appears when the user is trying to access the page "kittens".
 Describe what you did and how it worked.

-> You get the idea...
+> We edited app.js under the line app.get(/kittens....

 #####Also change the message that a user sees when they are trying to find a page that doesn't exist.